EricZinda/Perplexity/backlog.md

 - Seems like we can get rid of the lineage code that runs as part of the solution group??
 - Rename lineage something like disjunction
+- Do we still need frames with the new concept handling?
+- Get rid of referring expressions?

 - We have 0 menus -> No. you does not have something

-- Do we still need frames with the new concept handling?
 - "What did we order?" -> Nothing
   - Because "we" didn't order anything...Just I did
 - Do I have a son?